terra-campaigns/degenesis/_notions/inklings.md

 - [ ] **sGravenzand**
 	![](https://i.imgur.com/JwqFke9.png)
 - [ ] Pollen clans tell stories about the wretched had to children
+- [ ] protectorate as a cyber-western setting
+- [ ] Check DEG weapon tags for effects on 6+

 ***

 ## Archive

-- [ ] Destruction fortress (Spitalians)
-	- Corridor of 100km is poisoned by spitalians
-	- Have to pass underneath
-	- The Garganti knows how to cross
 - [ ] Add fractal forest to the map
 - [ ] Psychonaults trap in the tracks
 - [ ] Rus Land